-It is one of the main amino acids discovered and synthesized long before its isolation from natural sources.
+It is one of the primary amino acids discovered and synthesized long before its isolation from natural sources.

 In 1850, this amino acid was synthesized by Adolph Strecker from acetaldehyde through its condensation using ammonia and hydrogen cyanide.

-It is basically a non-essential amino acid that is sometimes found at high levels in its free state in human plasma .
+It is a non-essential amino acid sometimes found at high levels in its free state in human plasma.

-In mammals it plays a key role in the glucose-alanine cycle between the tissues and the liver.
+It plays a vital role in the glucose-alanine cycle between the tissues and the liver in mammals.

 In muscles and other tissues that degrade amino acids as fuel, amino groups are collected in the form of glutamate by transamination.

 Glutamate can then transfer its amino group to pyruvate, a product of muscle glycolysis, through the action of alanine aminotransferase, forming alanine and α-ketoglutarate.